 California is a global business hub for tech companies, and New York has a similar leadership role in the financial sector.
 However, corporations are now aware that having all their staff present in person is not necessary.
 California and New York both have expensive real estate and high electricity prices, and companies are expanding to states with lower costs of doing business.
-In particular, Texas has become attractive for the technology sector, while the financial sector is setting up operations in Florida.
+In particular, Texas has become attractive for the technology sector, which made all of the Dallas long-distance movers very happy and busy,while the financial sector is setting up operations in Florida.

 Is your company expanding to Florida and Texas?
 Get a professional MEP design for your building.

 However, setting up in Texas or Florida also brings technical challenges for buildings.
 For example, both states are characterized by hot summers, and companies can expect a high electricity bill due to air conditioning.
 Therefore, an energy efficient HVAC design pays off in the long run.

 Electricity Prices in Texas and Florida

 According to the US Energy Information Administration, the average commercial electricity price is 9.02 cents/kWh in Florida, and 7.63 cents/kWh in Texas.
 For comparison, California has an average tariff of 18.39 cents/kWh, while New York has an average tariff of 15.35 cents/kWh.
 When electricity costs over the entire service life of a building are considered, low kWh prices offer thousands of dollars in potential savings.
 Even lower costs are possible when buildings are designed with energy efficiency measures.